Gallerie dell'Accademia di Venezia

 How to get there:

-In front of the Santa Lucia train station you can take the water bus Line 1 or Line 2 and exit at the Accademia stop (walking distance to Museum: 1 minute).
-You can also take Line 2 or Line 5.1 and exit at the Zattere stop (walking distance to Museum: 5 minutes).
+In front of the Santa Lucia train station you can take the water bus: Line 1, Line 2 and exit at Accademia stop (walking distance to Museum: 1 minute) or line 2, line 5.1 and exit at Zattere stop (walking distance to Museum: 5 minutes).

-Parking at Piazzale Roma - take water bus Line 1 or Line 2 and exit at the Accademia stop (walking distance to Museum: 1 minute).
-You can also take Line 2 or Line 5.1 and exit at the Zattere stop (walking distance to Museum: 5 minutes).
+- Parking at Piazzale Roma: water bus: Line 1, Line 2 and exit at Accademia stop (walking distance to Museum: 1 minute) or line 2, line 5.1 and exit at Zattere stop (walking distance to Museum: 5 minutes).

-Parking at Tronchetto - take Line 2 or Line 5.1 and exit at the Zattere stop (walking distance to Museum: 5 minutes).
+- Parking at Tronchetto: water bus: Line 2 and exit at Zattere stop (walking distance to Museum: 5 minutes)

-From the Lido di Venezia: From the boat landing stage S.M.
-Elisabetta take Line 1 and exit at Accademia stop (walking distance to Museum: 1 minute) or Line 5.2 or Line 6 and exit at Zattere stop (walking distance to Museum: 5 minutes).
+- From the Lido di Venezia: the boat landing stage S.M.
+Elisabetta: Line 1 and exit at Accademia stop (walking distance to Museum: 1 minute) or line 5.2, line 6 and exit at Zattere stop (walking distance to Museum: 5 minutes).

-Reaching Venice from the airport by bus arriving at Piazzale Roma: Line 5 ACTV bus or ATVO Air Terminal (timetable of the shuttle visit www.atvo.it Air Terminal).
-At Piazzale Roma, take water bus Line 1 or Line 2 and exit at the Accademia stop (walking distance to Museum: 1 minute).
-You can also take Line 2 or Line 5.1 and exit at the Zattere stop (walking distance to Museum: 5 minutes).
+- Reaching Venice from the airport by bus arriving at Piazzale Roma: Line 5 ACTV bus or ATVO Air Terminal (timetable of the shuttle visit www.atvo.it Air Terminal), then water bus: Line 1, Line 2 and exit at Accademia stop (walking distance to Museum: 1 minute) or line 2, line 5.1 and exit at Zattere stop (walking distance to Museum: 5 minutes).

-Reaching Venice from the airport with the Alilaguna water bus (www.alilaguna.it): Venice can be reached with the Alilaguna Orange Line.
-From the airport, take the Orange Line direction San Marco, and exit at the S. Marco (Giardinetti) stop (walking distance to Museum: 15/20 minutes or change over to Line 1 or Line 2 and exit at Accademia).
-You can also take the Alilaguna Blue Line from the airport direction Marittima, and exit at Zattere stop (walking distance to Museum: 5 minutes).
+- Reaching Venice from the airport with the Alilaguna waterbus (www.alilaguna.it): Venice can be reached with the (Orange Line) from the Airport direction San Marco, and exit at S. Marco (Giardinetti) stop (walking distance to Museum: 15/20 minutes or line 1, line 2 and exit at Accademia) or with the (Blue Line) from the Airport direction Marittima, and exit at Zattere stop (walking distance to Museum: 5 minutes).